Facico/Chinese-Vicuna/README.md

 ## What‘s New

-- June, 1, 2023: support for 4bit training + inference, providing a multi-GPU inference interface (the environment is different from the original 8bit!
-Also provides test_tokenizers.py to check EOS token)
+- **June, 1, 2023: support for 4bit training + inference, providing a multi-GPU inference interface (NOTICE THAT the environment is different from the original 8bit!
+Also provides test_tokenizers.py to further check EOS token)**
-- **May 17, 2023: Llama 7B fine-tuning example on [legal](https://huggingface.co/Chinese-Vicuna/Chinese-Vicuna-7b-legal-lora) domains, The performance is in [here](https://github.com/Facico/Chinese-Vicuna/blob/master/docs/performance-chatv1-legal.md)**
+- May 17, 2023: Llama 7B fine-tuning example on [legal](https://huggingface.co/Chinese-Vicuna/Chinese-Vicuna-7b-legal-lora) domains, The performance is in [here](https://github.com/Facico/Chinese-Vicuna/blob/master/docs/performance-chatv1-legal.md)
 - May 10, 2023: Released [chatv1](https://huggingface.co/Chinese-Vicuna/Chinese-Vicuna-lora-7b-chatv1) which have better conversational ability.
 The performance is in [here](https://github.com/Facico/Chinese-Vicuna/blob/master/docs/performance-chatv1.md)
 - May 10, 2023: Released [instruct_chat_50k.jsonl](https://huggingface.co/datasets/Chinese-Vicuna/instruct_chat_50k.jsonl) which is composed of 30k Chinese sharegpt dataset and 20k [alpaca-instruction-Chinese-dataset](https://github.com/hikariming/alpaca_chinese_dataset)
 - April 11, 2023: Released our continuous-finetune on the vertical corpus of Chinese medical quizzes [Chinese-Vicuna-medical](https://github.com/Facico/Chinese-Vicuna/blob/master/docs/performance-medical.md).Provides examples of vertical corpus training